 “A richly detailed and relatable journey of hedonism and heartbreak, parties and penises and a growing maturity as the main character moves through her 30’s.
 When the heartache of infertility comes to the forefront, this becomes a touching and, at times, painful read which is hard to acknowledge, but raw and so important.” - Rebecca Fire

-In 2016 theatre practitioner Jolie Booth developed one-woman-show HIP, which explored the life of an ordinary woman named Anne Clarke, whom Jolie had discovered through found objects left behind in a flat she squatted in 2002.
+In 2016 theatre practitioner and company director Jolie Booth developed her first and critically acclaimed one-woman-show HIP.
+Produced under her company name Kriya Arts - a cutting edge arts and production company, HIP explored the life of an ordinary woman named Anne Clarke, whom Jolie had discovered through found objects left behind in a flat she squatted in 2002.
 The flat had been left empty for over a decade and had become a magical time capsule back to the 1980's and 1970's.

-A year later, based on further discoveries made about Anne's life and the city of Brighton they have both inhabited, but at different times in history, Jolie created an interactive walking tour called the Hip Trip of Brighton: A Psychedelic Wander, which explored Anne's Brighton by sharing with participants the places where the beatniks, hippies and punks had hung out and a little about what they'd got up to.
+A year later, based on further discoveries made about Anne's life and the city of Brighton they had both inhabited at different times in history, Jolie created an interactive walking tour called the Hip Trip of Brighton: A Psychedelic Wander, which explored Anne's Brighton by sharing with participants the places where the beatniks, hippies and punks had hung out and a little about what they'd got up to.

-Lucy Malone came on one of these tours and afterwards in the pub Jolie shared an idea with her she'd been mulling over some time; to create a Museum of Ordinary People.
-A permanent space where anyone who had found or inherited an archive or objects could explore and share that person's story.
+Lucy Malone came on one of these walking-tours and afterwards in the pub Jolie shared with her an idea she'd been mulling over for some time of creating a Museum of Ordinary People.
+A permanent space where people who had found or inherited an archive of documents or objects could explore and share that person's story.

 This idea resonated with Lucy because she was also creating work along a similar theme.
 When Lucy's mother passed away suddenly in 2011 Lucy inherited all of her belongings.
 For five years these remained in boxes, until as her final project / dissertation on her BA in Psychosocial Studies at Birkbeck College; Lucy opened the boxes and discovered what was in the notebooks, envelopes and lists, in order to assemble an archive of her mother's artistic practice, creating a research project and art piece which combined practice-based research methodologies to look at memory, loss, grief and materiality.

-When speaking at the walking tour, back in May 2017, Jolie and Lucy realised there were many parallels between their work and both became excited at the prospect of working together.
-They began to meet regularly and dream over hot chocolates of how to get this exciting project off the ground, and this pop-up version of MOOP was born...
+When speaking to each other in the pub after the walking tour, back in May 2017, Jolie and Lucy realised there were many parallels between their work and both became excited at the prospect of working together.
+They began to meet regularly and dream, over many hot chocolates, how to get this exciting project off the ground...
+Thus, this pop-up version of MOOP was born...
 With much bigger dreams to follow.

 What's happened so far?

-We've made a call-out, through local press, community spaces and messaging boards, for participants to come forward who have collections of letters, diaries, documents, found objects and random artefacts that tell a story they'd like to explore further, inviting them to take part in a series of free workshops.
-These workshops will tutor the participants in creative methods to explore, present and exhibit their collections.
-The exhibitions created will be presented at MOOP in the Brighton Fringe Festival during the last week of May and will serve to chronicle migrations, loss, health issues, great loves, addictions, family ties, uncompromising silences, political injustices and everything in between...
+Through a public call-out we found nine participants with collections of letters, diaries, documents, found objects and random artefacts that tell a story they wanted to explore further.
+We then invited them to take part in a series of free workshops.
+These workshops tutored the participants in creative methods to explore, present and exhibit their collections.
+It is these collections that you will be seeing today presented at MOOP.
+They serve to chronicle migrations, loss, health issues, great loves, addictions, family ties, uncompromising silences, political injustices and everything in between...

 Produced by Kriya Arts for physical theatre company Rhum and Clay, TESTOSTERONE is the product of our exciting collaboration with trans male writer and performer Kit Redstone and the wonderful drag BAME performer Daniel Jacob.
 The piece is an exploration of Masculine identity through the lens of a 'brand new man'.